Samikshyabal/1/README.md

 # 1
-this is my first git account<br>samikshya bal
+This is my first git account<br>Samikshya bal